Probabilistic Projections of Baseline 21st Century CO$_2$ Emissions Using a Simple Calibrated Integrated Assessment Model: Modeling Overview

-Two key deep uncertainties affecting probabilistic projections of CO$_2$ emissions are (i) the size of the fossil fuel resource base and (ii) the prior beliefs about the penetration rate of zero- or low-carbon energy technologies.
-First, we consider the impact of unknown quantities of remaining fossil fuel resources, which are fossil fuel deposits which are potentially recoverable (as opposed to reserves, which are available for profitable extraction with current prices and technologies)~\citep{Rogner1997-do}.
-Estimates of the fossil fuel resource base vary widely~\citep{McGlade2012-ov, McGlade2013-xj, Ritchie2017-zq}.
-Fossil fuel uncertainties have a large influence on projections of cumulative emissions~\citep{Capellan-Perez2016-ab}.
-Recent criticisms of the continued use of high-emissions and high-forcings scenarios focus on the plausibility of the required amount of fossil fuels, particularly coal, required to generate the emissions associated with these scenarios~\citep{Ritchie2017-ws, Ritchie2017-zq}.
-For the penetration rate of low-carbon technologies, historical emissions data can only provide limited information about this transition due to the relatively limited penetration of these technologies to date and differences in the penetration rates of other generating technologies such as coal, oil, and natural gas~\citep{Gambhir2017-fk}.
+Two key deep uncertainties affecting probabilistic projections of CO$_2$ emissions are (i) the size of the fossil fuel resource base~\citep{capellan-perezLikelihoodClimateChange2016, wangImplicationsFossilFuel2017} and (ii) the prior beliefs about the penetration rate of zero- or low-carbon energy technologies~\citep{gambhirAssessingFeasibilityGlobal2017}.
+First, we consider the impact of unknown quantities of remaining fossil fuel resources, which are fossil fuel deposits which are potentially recoverable (as opposed to reserves, which are available for profitable extraction with current prices and technologies)~\citep{rognerAssessmentWorldHydrocarbon1997}.
+Estimates of the fossil fuel resource base vary widely~\citep{mcgladeReviewUncertaintiesEstimates2012, mcgladeMethodsEstimatingShale2013, mohrProjectionWorldFossil2015, ritchie1000GtCCoal2017}.
+Recent criticisms of the continued use of high-emissions and high-forcings scenarios focus on the plausibility of the required amount of fossil fuels, particularly coal, required to generate the emissions associated with these scenarios~\citep{ritchie1000GtCCoal2017, ritchieWhyClimateChange2017}.
+For the penetration rate of low-carbon technologies, historical emissions data can only provide limited information about this transition due to the relatively limited penetration of these technologies to date and differences in the penetration dynamics of other generating technologies such as coal, oil, and natural gas~\citep{gambhirAssessingFeasibilityGlobal2017}.